 - Carrying a knife increases the risk of being injured and of other people being injured

 - Police are allowed to stop and search someone if they believe a weapon is being carried

-If you have specific concerns for the welfare or safety of a child affected by these issues you can make a referral to the Multi-Agency Safeguarding Hub (MASH) on 020 7525 1921, or email email@example.com.
+- If you have concerns for the welfare or safety of a child at risk from knife crime, violence or exploitation you can make a referral to the Multi-Agency Safeguarding Hub (MASH) on 020 7525 1921, or email email@example.com.
 The MASH consists of the council and partners who will assess the risk and work out the best way to keep the child safe.